-Also, anything labelled “100% organic” must, by both American & Canadian law, contain absolutely no genetically-modified ingredients.
+Also, anything labeled “100% organic” must, by both American & Canadian law, contain absolutely no genetically-modified ingredients.

 Let’s get something out of the way, though: organic vegetables & fruits aren’t necessarily more nutritious than their non-organic counterparts.
 That’s not the reason to go organic.

 Eating organic is simply to avoid those toxic chemicals and genetically-modified ingredients.
-A lot of people also swear that organic fruits & veggies are more tasty than non-organic, which is pretty awesome when trying to get your child to open up to solids!
+A lot of people also swear that organic fruits & veggies are tastier than non-organic, which is pretty awesome when trying to get your child to open up to solids!

 Environmental Impact: Also a Concern

 If you aren’t convinced to use organic baby food yet, this might convince you: every year, millions of tons of pesticides, fertilizers, and herbicides are dumped into our soil, air and water.

 Choosing to support organic produce is doing your part to reduce the amount of chemicals we’re putting into our environment.
 It’s easy to forget about all of this, but you have to remember how closely linked we are to our environment.

 There are several certifications you’ll find on organic foods.
 They are as follows:

 - 100% Organic: Completely free of all chemical fertiliziers, hormones, pesticides, antibiotics and genetic modification.